 Allow at least an hour for your visit.
 It may take longer, depending on where you plan to hike.

 Spring, fall, and winter are the most popular times to visit Pinnacles National Park.
 Summers are hot (over 100°F) and dry.
 It's also very busy during spring weekends.

-Pinnacles National Park is about 90 miles south of San Jose.
+Pinnacles National Park is located at 5000 Highway 146 in Paicines, CA, about 90 miles south of San Jose.
 The two entrances are connected only by hiking trails.
-Read the descriptions above to decide which one you want to visit.

 If you're driving from one entrance to the other, the shortest route between them is through the town of King City and takes about 1.5 hours.

 Where Is the Rest of the Pinnacles?

 The San Andreas Fault carried the most scenic part of the Neenach Volcano northward, but the rest of the Neenach Formation is near Gorman, just north of Los Angeles.

 It is just beyond Three Points on the Oakdale Canyon Road and on private property.
 According to the book Magnitude 8, it is the only other place where the same kind of rocks are found.